Advanced Diploma in Legislative Drafting

 Course Content and Delivery

 Delivery is in part–time evening mode through the medium of seminars, workshops and lectures presented by leading experts in the area.
-The programme runs over a period of approximately 20 weeks and is delivered two evenings per week, usually Tuesday and Thursday, from 6 pm to 8 pm, in a small group setting.
+The programme runs over a period of approximately 15 teaching weeks and is delivered two evenings per week, usually Monday and Wednesday, from 5.30pm–7.30pm, in a small group setting.
+Most classes will take place in–person at King’s Inns with some classes taking place online.

 All class notes are available to read through our Virtual Learning Environment.
 Online tutorials and IT support are available to help students navigate their way through our library and legal resource databases.